ywu1741/miniursi/HopperInstructions.md

 <code>$ python3 ursi_crossreg.py</code>

 ### 8: Use DeepLabCut
+To use DeepLabCut, first make sure you are in the docker directory:
+<code>$ cd $HOME/work/miniscopepipeline/miniursi/Docker4DeepLabCut2.0</code>
-To use DeepLabCut, make sure you are in the correct directory and start an interactive session on the gpu in Hopper as specified in (7).
+Then start an interactive session on the gpu in Hopper as specified in (7).
 Once you are in the session, enter the following command:
 <code>$ conda activate DLC-GPU</code>
-Then, change directory to the DLC docker folder:
-<code>$ cd $HOME/work/miniscopepipeline/miniursi/Docker4DeepLabCut2.0</code>
-Once there, you can run the following command to make a container necessary to run the docker (which essentially creates GPU compatibility with DLC):
+Once the DLC-GPU environment is running, execute the following command to make a container necessary to run the docker (which essentially creates GPU compatibility with DLC):
 <code>$ GPU=1 bash ./dlc-docker run -d --name *container_name* vassar/dlcdocker</code>
 If you get an error saying that your container name (specified by whatever you enter as *container_name*) is already in use, you have a couple options.
 You can use that container by running the exec step (see below), or you can stop and remove the existing container with that name using the following commands:
 <code>$ docker stop *container_name*</code>